-Cooper Flagg secured a place in professional basketball history on April 4, 2026, after the Dallas Mavericks rookie posted 51 points in a Friday night contest against the Orlando Magic.
+Cooper Flagg secured a place in professional basketball history after the Dallas Mavericks rookie posted 51 points in a Friday night contest against the Orlando Magic.
 Reports confirmed the performance makes him the youngest player in the history of the league to reach the 50-point plateau.
 At 19 years and 103 days old, the forward eclipsed a record previously held by himself when he scored 49 points earlier in the season.
+The April 4, 2026 box score gave Flagg a record while leaving Dallas with another loss.

 Statistical logs from the game at American Airlines Center show a full offensive display.
 Flagg coupled his 51 points with 6 rebounds, 3 assists, and 3 steals.
 He shot efficiently from the field despite a heavy defensive focus from the visiting Florida squad.
 Orlando eventually secured a 138-127 victory, overshadowing the individual achievement with a dominant team scoring effort.